 Whereas with establishment of the State of Israel, Jerusalem once more becomes the capital

 [ Knesset, 1950 ]

 The Status of Jerusalem in International Law

-Today there are frequent International/Palestinian calls based on the 1967 UN Resolution 242 for Israel to withdraw from ‘occupied land’ and return to the ‘pre-1967’ borders – a reference to the so-called 1949 Armistice Green Line which divided Jerusalem.
+Today there are frequent International and Palestinian calls based on the 1967 UN Resolution 242 for Israel to withdraw from ‘occupied land’ and return to the ‘pre-1967’ borders – a reference to the 1949 Armistice Green Line which divided Jerusalem.
 Specifically, these so-called ‘borders’ of Israel did not embrace East Jerusalem.
 But such calls are inconsistent with the true legal position.
 Drafters of Resolution 242 made it quite clear that the 1949 Armistice Green Line is not Israel’s legal border:

 - The armistice lines of 1948 were intended to be temporary … this, or course, was particularly true of Jerusalem.
 At no time … did I refer to East Jerusalem as occupied territory [Arthur Goldberg, a drafter of UN Resolution 242]

 - It would have been wrong to demand that Israel return to its positions of June 4, 1967, because those positions were undesirable and artificial [Lord Caradon, British Ambassador, a drafter of UN resolution 242]

 - The armistice agreements of 1949 expressly preserved the territorial claims of all parties and did not purport to establish definitive boundaries between them [Prof. Judge Schwebel, former President of the International Court of Justice]